kohi-samy/KrakenFlexDemo/README.md

-KrakenFlexDemo application
+# KrakenFlexDemo Application

 This project is a demo application.
-Calling the KrakenFlex mock server for data, External url -> https://api.krakenflex.systems/interview-tests-mock-api/v1/
+In the backend it calling the KrakenFlex mock server for data, External url -> https://api.krakenflex.systems/interview-tests-mock-api/v1/

-Requirements:
+# Requirements:

   Java 17
   Maven 3.8.8

-Project setup and dependency:
+# Project setup and dependency:

 Clone this repository to your local machine: https://github.com/kohi-samy/KrakenFlexDemo.git